datstartup/ubuntuopenbox/_posts/2021-02-18-move-home-directory-to-partition.md

 I always manage to fill up my `/home` folder with all kinds of unknown things and the act will make the whole system starved of space.
 Moving `home` to another partition is a rational solution for me.

+This guide assume that you already have a free partition ready to be used as `home`.

 Essentially it includes two tasks:

 * Task 1: Copy old data from `/home` directory to the new partition.